amritagos/umbrella_sampling_lammps/README.md

-# umbrella_sampling_lammps
+# Umbrella sampling with LAMMPS
-An attempt to use umbrella sampling with LAMMPS
+An attempt to use umbrella sampling with LAMMPS.
+I used the [LAMMPS LiveCoMS 2025 tutorial](https://github.com/lammpstutorials/lammpstutorials-article) and the [reference paper](doi.org/10.33011/livecoms.6.1.3037).